24th March 2020

 It is always best to have these discussions calmly and with as much notice if possible, rather than springing it on the parent in receipt of payments.

 The government has announced that help will be available for families that are struggling due to the coronavirus pandemic.
 Check your options and entitlements via the government websites.
-Helpful links are listed at the end of this article.

 It is important to remember that whilst this pandemic is likely to impact us all for some time to come, this sudden change of circumstances will eventually pass and life will have to continue at some point.
 It is important to maintain a good co-parenting relationship so that you can continue to support your child afterwards.